asha-saini06/blog-app/README.md

 # WordSmith - Next.js Blog

-Explore WordSmith, a Next.js blog crafted with dynamic routing, server-side rendering for SEO, Markdown support for easy post creation, and a minimalist design using Tailwind CSS.
+Dive into WordSmith, a Next.js blog where creativity meets technology.
+With server-side authentication, pagination for optimal user experience, and React for interactive UIs, WordSmith empowers you to build and customize your blogging journey effortlessly.

-## Overview
+## Technologies Used

-WordSmith is a blog application built using Next.js, a React framework known for its server-side rendering capabilities.
-This project showcases:

-- Dynamic routing
-- Markdown-based posts
-- Server-side rendering
+- **Next.js**: Server-side rendering and routing.
-- Responsive CSS styling with Tailwind CSS and more!
+- **React**: Frontend library for building UI components.
+- **Prisma**: ORM for database interaction.
+- **MongoDB**: NoSQL database for data storage.
+- **Context API**: For state management.
+- **JWT**: For token-based authentication.
+- **API Security**: Techniques to secure APIs.
+- **Pagination**: Implemented to enhance user experience.
+- **React-Quill**: Rich text editor for content management.
+- **Tailwind CSS**: For responsive and modern styling.

 ## Installation